W3TC plugin has many settings for the caching of information. It is an instrument for speeding up WordPress sites.

 Pay Attention to the Following Page Cache settings.

 When you go to General section, pay attention to the option Don’t cache pages for following user roles.
 Activating this option and selecting the enlisted users guarantees that none of the logged in admins, editors or content creators will receive cached data.
 When there is content often published on the website, this feature is useful, because it prevents outdated information from being posted.

 Purge Policy: Page Cache

-In this section you need to enter the respective Memecache port (for example 127.0.0.1:11236) in the “Memcached hostname:port / IP:port:” field.
-Which is the respective Memcache port you can change as you go to cPanel -> Memcached Manager by SuperHosting.
+In this section you need to enter the respective Memcache port (for example 127.0.0.1:11236) in the “Memcached hostname:port / IP:port:” field.
+You can find the port number in cPanel » Memcached Manager by SuperHosting.